Our aim is to always rehome domestic pets and farm animals to loving life-long homes.

 Depending on the individual animal, we neuter, vaccinated, carry out dental checkups and de-worm.

-No matter whether it’s a hen or a rabbit, we always carry out home checks to ensure animals are rehomed to a suitable owner who has acceptable facilities to care for the animal and understands the responsibility they are undertaking.
+We always carry out home checks to ensure animals are rehomed to a suitable owner who has acceptable facilities to care for the animal and understands the responsibility they are undertaking.

 This is also an ideal opportunity for us to inform the adoptee about how to care for their new pet and offer advice.
 Once adopted, we are always at hand to offer free advice.